coreruleset/go-ftw/README.md

   ftw run [flags]

 Flags:
       --connect-timeout duration               timeout for connecting to endpoints during test execution (default 3s) -d, --dir string                             recursively find yaml tests in this directory (default ".")
   -e, --exclude string                         exclude tests matching this Go regexp (e.g. to exclude all tests beginning with "91", use "91.*").
                                                If you want more permanent exclusion, check the 'testoverride' option in the config file.
-  -h, --help                       help for run
-      --id string                  (deprecated).
-Use --include matching your test only.
+  -f, --file string                            output file path for ftw tests.
+Prints to standard output by default.
-  -i, --include string             include only tests matching this Go regexp (e.g. to include only tests beginning with "91", use "91.*").
+  -h, --help                                   help for run -i, --include string                         include only tests matching this Go regexp (e.g. to include only tests beginning with "91", use "91.*").
       --max-marker-log-lines int               maximum number of lines to search for a marker before aborting (default 500) --max-marker-retries int                 maximum number of times the search for log markers will be repeated.
                                                Each time an additional request is sent to the web server, eventually forcing the log to be flushed (default 20)
-  -o, --output string              output type for ftw tests (default "normal")
+  -o, --output string                          output type for ftw tests. "normal" is the default. (default "normal")
-      --read-timeout duration      timeout for receiving responses during test execution (default 1s) --show-failures-only         shows only the results of failed tests -t, --time                       show time spent per test
+      --read-timeout duration                  timeout for receiving responses during test execution (default 1s) --show-failures-only                     shows only the results of failed tests -t, --time                                   show time spent per test --wait-delay duration                    Time to wait between retries for all wait operations. (default 1s) --wait-for-connection-timeout duration   Http connection timeout, The timeout includes connection time, any redirects, and reading the response body. (default 3s)
+      --wait-for-expect-body-json string       Expect response body JSON pattern.
+      --wait-for-expect-body-regex string      Expect response body pattern.
+      --wait-for-expect-body-xpath string      Expect response body XPath pattern.
+      --wait-for-expect-header string          Expect response header pattern.
+      --wait-for-expect-status-code int        Expect response code e.g. 200, 204, ... .
+      --wait-for-host string                   Wait for host to be available before running tests.
+      --wait-for-insecure-skip-tls-verify      Skips tls certificate checks for the HTTPS request.
+      --wait-for-no-redirect                   Do not follow HTTP 3xx redirects.
+      --wait-for-timeout duration              Sets the timeout for all wait operations, 0 is unlimited. (default 10s)

 Global Flags:
       --cloud           cloud mode: rely only on HTTP status codes for determining test success or failure (will not process any logs)